CNPRCIT/LabKey/LabKey/roles/labkey/vars/README.md

 # Vars
-All vars files are in the vault file or `/defaults/main.yml`
+All vars are in the vault file or `/defaults/main.yml`